mlswg/mls-protocol/draft-ietf-mls-protocol.md

 X = path_secret[0] ---> node_secret[0]
 ~~~~~

-After the update, the tree will have the following structure, where
+After the Commit, the tree will have the following structure, where
 "ns[i]" represents the node_secret values generated as described
 above: